SujalPatil21/Java-Projects/Armstrong_Number_Checker/README.md

 # Armstrong Number Checker

-The simple Java program to **check if a given number is an Armstrong number**.
+A simple Java program to **check if a given number is an Armstrong number**.
 An Armstrong number (also called a narcissistic number) is a number in which the sum of the cubes of its digits is equal to the number itself.
 For example:
 - 153 → 1³ + 5³ + 3³ = 153